 La Valote Martin currently offers eight different types of absinthe, and the distillery has a very good reputation.
 For 2015-2016, the national Swiss distillers competition, Distisuisse, awarded the gold medal to La Valote Martin’s Esmeralda absinthe.
 Its Nirvana and the Grenouillarde absinthes both received silver medals.
 His absinthe has also been recognized internationally by the Concours Mondial de Bruxelles for 2016.
 In this competition, Esmeralda won the Grand Gold, and Nirvana earned Gold.

 During the tour, you’ll hear lots of family anecdotes from Philippe about absinthe, as well as the history of this strong alcoholic beverage in the Val-de-Travers.
 For example, to be considered a true absinthe, it must have four key ingredients: small wormwood, large wormwood, fennel and green anise.
-And, you’ll hear about when he was growing up, why he wouldn’t usually be allowed to take a bath on rainy days (Hint: It has to do with the ban on absinthe in Switzerland from 1910 to 2005).
+Furthermore, you’ll hear about when he was growing up, why he wouldn’t usually be allowed to take a bath on rainy days (Hint: It has to do with the ban on absinthe in Switzerland from 1910 to 2005).

 Philippe grows the plants used to make his absinthe in the garden across the street from his distillery, which he shares with the Distillerie La Maison des Chats.
 As part of the tour, you will visit the garden, the plants from which he dries in the attic of the Maison des Chats.
 He is one of the few distillers in the region that still makes absinthe in this traditional way, with plants he grows and dries himself.